-I was appointed CEO of the TalkLink Trust in 2007, at the time TalkLink contracts expanded to cover the whole of New Zealand.
+I was appointed Chief Executive of the TalkLink Trust in 2007, at the time TalkLink contracts expanded to cover the whole of New Zealand.

-The CEO is responsible for implementing the TalkLink Purpose and Values, ensuring there are
+The Chief Executive is responsible for implementing the TalkLink Purpose and Values, ensuring there are

 High standards in clinical practice,